defra-design/aqie-design-history/app/posts/private-beta/sprint1.md

 ![Start page on GOV.UK for ‘Check local air quality’](../../images/sprint-one/start.png "")

-We have kept this page very simple and used the pattern documented within the [goverment design system](https://design-system.service.gov.uk/patterns/start-using-a-service/).
+We have kept this page very simple and used the pattern documented within the [government design system](https://design-system.service.gov.uk/patterns/start-using-a-service/).

 We have a working hypothesis that this landing page may not be required.
-Whether we amalgamate it with the ‘Where do you want to check?’ page or just remove it entirely are potential ideas to test and iterate upon in future sprints if we get any evidence that this page isn’t required.
+Whether we amalgamate it with the ‘Where do you want to check?’ page, or just remove it entirely, are potential ideas to test and iterate upon in future sprints if we get any evidence that this page isn’t required.

-The name of the service is a working title for now whilst we gather evidence about whether we use the words ‘air quality’ or ‘air pollution’.
+The name of the service is a working title for now whilst we gather evidence about whether we use the phrase ‘air quality’ or ‘air pollution’.

 ## Location search

 ![Page showing how a user searches for a location](../../images/sprint-one/search-for-location.png "")

-We decided to follow a similar pattern used by the Check for flooding service.
+We decided to follow a similar pattern used by the ‘Check for flooding’ service.
 We were able to utilise their research to help us design a page that allows the user to complete their action as easily as possible.

 Additionally, we integrated the [OS Places Names API](https://www.ordnancesurvey.co.uk/products/os-names-api).
 This feature allows users to search for locations using either place names or postcodes.